oasisprotocol/oasis-core/README.md

 # ./go/ekiden/ekiden --datadir /tmp/ekiden-dummy-data --grpc.port 42261
 ```

-To start the compute node for the token contract (you need to start two):
+To start the compute node for the token runtime (you need to start two):
 ```
 # cargo run -p ekiden-compute -- \
     --time-source-notifier system \